junaid33/mint-hJ03/packages/mintlify/README.md

 #### Troubleshooting

-- Mintlify dev isn't running - Run `mintlify install` it'll re-install dependencies.
+Make sure you are using Node v18 or higher.

-- Mintlify dev is updating really slowly - Run `mintlify clear` to clear the cache.
+If Mintlify dev is still not running, run `mintlify install` to re-install dependencies.

 ### 🏃 Get Started